Investment objective & policy

 Investment objective and return objectives

-The investment objective of BB Healthcare is to provide Shareholders with capital growth and income over the long term, through investment in listed or quoted global healthcare companies.
-BB Healthcare’s specific return objectives are:
+The investment objective of the Company is to provide Shareholders with Capital growth and income over the long term, through investments in listed or quoted global healthcare companies.
+The Company’s specific return objectives are:

-BB Healthcare may utilise contracts for differences for investment purposes in certain jurisdictions where taxation or other issues in those jurisdictions may render direct investment in listed or quoted equities less effective.
-Any use of derivatives for investment purposes will be made on the basis of the same principles of risk spreading and diversiﬁcation that apply to BB Healthcare’s direct investments, as described below, and such use is not expected in the normal course to form a material part of the Gross Assets.
+The Company invests in a concentrated portfolio of listed or quoted equities in the global healthcare industry.
+The Company may also invest in ADRs, or convertible instruments issued by such companies and may invest in, or underwrite, future equity issues by such companies.
+The Company may utilise contracts for differences for investment purposes in certain jurisdictions where taxation or other issues in those jurisdictions may render direct investment in listed or quoted equities less effective.
+Any use of derivatives for investment purposes is made on the basis of the same principles of risk spreading and diversiﬁcation that apply to the Company’s direct investments, as described below, and such use is not expected in the normal course to form a material part of Gross Assets.

-The investable universe for BB Healthcare is the global healthcare industry including companies within industries such as pharmaceuticals, biotechnology, medical devices and equipment, healthcare insurers and facility operators, information technology (where the product or service supports, supplies or services the delivery of healthcare), drug retail, consumer healthcare and distribution.
+The investable universe for the Company is the global healthcare industry including companies within industries such as pharmaceuticals, biotechnology, medical devices and equipment, healthcare insurers and facility operators, information technology (where the product or service supports, supplies or services the delivery of healthcare), drug retail, consumer healthcare and distribution.

 No single holding will represent more than 10 per cent. of Gross Assets at the time of investment and, when fully invested, the portfolio will have no more than 35 holdings.
-BB Healthcare will typically seek to maintain a high degree of liquidity in its portfolio holdings (such that a position could typically be exited within 1 to 5 trading days, with minimal price impact) and as a consequence of the concentrated approach, it is unlikely that a position will be taken in a company unless a minimum holding of 1.0 per cent. of Gross Assets at the time of investment can be achieved within an acceptable level of liquidity.
+The Company typically seeks to maintain a high degree of liquidity in its portfolio holdings (such that 90 per cent. of the portfolio may be liquidated in a reasonable number of trading days) and as a consequence of the concentrated approach, it is unlikely that a position will be taken in a company unless a minimum holding of 1.0 per cent. of Gross Assets at the time of investment can be achieved within an acceptable level of liquidity.

-There will be no restrictions on the constituents of BB Healthcare’s portfolio by index benchmark, geography, market capitalisation or healthcare industry sub-sector.
-Whilst the MSCI World Healthcare Index (in sterling) will be used to measure the performance of BB Healthcare, BB Healthcare will not seek to replicate the index in constructing its portfolio.
+There are no restrictions on the constituents of the Company’s portfolio by index benchmark, geography, market capitalisation or healthcare industry sub-sector.
+Whilst the MSCI World Healthcare Index (in sterling) is used to measure the performance of the Company, the Company does not seek to replicate the index in constructing its portfolio.
 The portfolio may, therefore, diverge substantially from the constituents of this index (and, indeed, it is expected to do so).
 However, the portfolio is expected to be well diversiﬁed in terms of industry sub-sector exposures.
 Given the nature of the wider healthcare industry and the geographic location of the investable universe, it is expected that the portfolio will have a majority of its exposure to stocks with their primary listing in the United States and with a signiﬁcant exposure to the US dollar in terms of their revenues and proﬁts.
-Although the base currency of BB Healthcare is sterling which creates a potential currency exposure, this will not be hedged using any sort of foreign currency transactions, forward transactions or derivative instruments.
+Although the base currency of the Company is sterling which creates a potential currency exposure, this will not be hedged using any sort of foreign currency transactions, forward transactions or derivative instruments.